 Tips on Spray Painting Door Knobs

-He took them all off while I was away teaching, laid them down on a drop cloth outside and sprayed them……….then walked away to mow the yard.
+He took them all off while I was away teaching, laid them down on a drop cloth outside, sanded them a little and sprayed them……….then walked away to mow the yard.
 Which may have been fine had it not started to sprinkle.
 Water on wet spray paint makes it look a little more rustic with pits and bubbles than I was wanting.
 And he realized that it was kind of hard to get an even coat when they were laying on their sides.

 So I thought we needed something like a stand you use when making cake pops.
 We used an old box, punched small holes to hold the knobs and we were in business again. (after sanding a few of the bubbled ones off) See how nice they look?
 And that’s the EXACT paint I used.